ABSTRACTS

 The magnetic moments of the 10 electrons in a water molecule cancel themselves out, so that their total contribution is zero.
 The magnetic moment of the oxygen nucleus is similarly zero.
 But the two hydrogen nuclei (protons) in the molecule each have a magnetic moment of 1.41 x 10-26 J/T.6 An external magnetic field (however slight) normally lines each pair of nuclei into one of four possible arrangements.

+Figure 4 shows the possibilities.
+A molecule in group (A) has its proton spins pointed in opposite directions, so that its total magnetic moment is zero.
+Chemists call this the para state.
+Molecules in groups (B), (C), and (D) are in what chemists call the ortho state.
+An ortho molecule has its proton spins pointing in the same direction, so that its total magnetic moment is 2.82 x 10-26 J/T. The three types of ortho molecules have their magnetic moments parallel (B), opposed (C), or in random directions perpendicular (D) to the external field.
 In normal circumstances, the number of molecules in each of the four groups-three ortho and one para - is roughly equal.
 All the magnetic moments cancel out, so that water normally has no net magnetic moment of its own.
 However, God was under no requirement to create the water molecules in their normal order.
 For example, He could have created all the molecules with their proton magnetic moments lined up in a given direction, producing the maximum magnetic moment possible from the protons.
 Or, He could have lined up the protons of the third ortho group (Figure 4(D)) along the field axis.
 Figure 5 shows this order.
 This would produce a field having one-fourth of the maximum strength with a minimum of deviation from the normal order.
 I do not know from Scripture what proportion of the protons God aligned in each case.
 In the previous article I put an arbitrary factor, k, into the equations.
 This alignment factor represents what fraction' of the maximum field God chose.
+The maximum value of k is one; the minimum is zero.
+Ordering by whole subgroups would give possible values of ¼, ½, ¾, or 1.
+In the previous paper I assumed that k for the earth was ¼.
+I supported this choice by pointing out that it increases the molecular order with a minimum of perturbation from the normal alignment.
+But it is a subjective choice.
+In the absence of any better criterion, let us assume that k = 0.25 unless we find out otherwise.
+Calculating the Fields |

 Figure 3.
 Exponential decay curve, plotted on two types of graph. (a) Ordinary graph with linear (evenly-spaced) scales.
 Time T is the characteristic decay time. (b) Log-linear graph, having a linear horizontal scale and a logarithmic (compressed) vertical scale.
 An exponential decay is a straight line on such a graph.
-The magnetic fields of planets decay exponentially over thousands of years.
-The previous sections tell us everything we need to know to calculate a planet's magnetic moment at creation.
-It is simply the combined magnetic moment of all the aligned ortho water molecules.
+The magnetic fields of planets decay exponentially over thousands of years. | The previous sections tell us everything we need to know to calculate a planet's magnetic moment at creation.
+It is simply the combined magnetic moment of all the aligned ortho water molecules. | |

 Figure 4.
 Normal alignment of the hydrogen nuclei in water subjected to a weak magnetic field.
-Twenty-five percent of the water molecules are in each of the four possible states.
-Figure 5.
+Twenty-five percent of the water molecules are in each of the four possible states. | Figure 5.
 One possible special alignment of water protons at creation.
-This configuration would produce 25 percent of the maximum possible magnetic field with not much deviation from the normal order.
+This configuration would produce 25 percent of the maximum possible magnetic field with not much deviation from the normal order. |

 The magnetic moment of µw of an ortho molecule is 2.82 x l0-26 J/T (section 3).
 The total number of water molecules comprising the planet at creation is the planet's mass m (in kg) divided by the mass mm of a water molecule, 2.992 x 10-26 kg.
 The factor k then gives us the fraction of aligned molecules.
 Putting all this together into an equation gives us the planet's magnetic moment Mc, at creation (in J/T):

-Mc = k(m/mww (1)
+Mc = k(m/mw)µw | (1) |

 This equation works out numerically as:

-Mc = k(0.9425 J/T-kg)m (2)
+Mc = k(0.9425 J/T-kg)m | (2) |

 That is, every kilogram of water God created had a magnetic moment of nearly k joules per Tesla.